-We are very aware of the many concerns and questions our parents and students have about COVID-19 (Coronavirus) and how it will impact our school district.
+We are very aware of the many concerns and questions our parents and students have about how the COVID-19 (Coronavirus) pandemic is impacting our school district.
 On this page, we will share information on topics we are asked about most frequently.
-In addition, we will share our plans and procedures for helping to keep our Ladue Schools community as healthy as possible during this challenging time.
+In addition, we will share our plans and procedures for helping to keep our Ladue Schools community as physically, emotionally and mentally healthy as possible, during this challenging time.

 If you have a question that is not addressed here, please talk to your